slarmoo/.github/profile/uxdesign/uxdesign.md

 ### Payment

 Some walls, such as receiving payment, are unavoidable for the success of the application.
 However, consideration should be made to move the wall to the point where it is required.
 Before a user hits a payment wall they should have the opportunity to see the value of what they are purchasing.
-Even better, is if the user is able to invest significant effort and content to the application before payment is required.
+Even better is if the user is able to invest significant effort and content to the application before payment is required.
 For example, the application may allow the user to create a limited number of documents before they have to enter payment information.

 ![Payment wall](designWallsPayment.png)

 > Source: sitepoint.com

 Once payment is required, the process for entering payment information needs to be as effortless as possible.
 The best option is to have them not enter information at all, and instead use an associated credential like Apple Pay or Google Wallet to authorize payment based on the already authenticated user.
 Beyond that, a single text box that accepts, and authorizes, a credit card number is better than dozens of text boxes that must be completed before payment is made.
-You also want to remember payment information so that you don't need to repeatedly as the user for input.
+You also want to remember payment information so that you don't need to repeatedly ask the user for input.
 This enables you to provide your application as a subscription service, or to execute single click purchases for future payments.

-### Application Failure
+### Application failure

 Application failure is a reality that any good application design needs to address.
 An application that has a reputation of repeatedly presenting the user with a failure wall will have a hard time retaining users.
 The most basic solution to handling a failure is to present a message to the user apologizing for what went wrong.
 The user will be slightly less annoyed if you can explain what went wrong, provide a possible remedy, or explain the expected duration of the failure.